SteelCompendium/data-bestiary-md/Bredbeddle.md

 - ★ 12–16: 5 damage; prone; M3 dazed (save ends)
 - ✸ 17+: 7 damage; prone; M4 dazed (save ends)

+Effect: The bredbeddle must have a head in their possession (attached to them or not), which they throw at the target.
+If the head was attached, the bredbeddle becomes headless.

 **Rebuke of the Fiendish Burlow (2 Malice)**

 |                 |                        |